dschnitzler14/BlinkR/README.md

 1. **View All Groups**: all groups and permissions
 2. **Share Class Protocol**: share or hide the class protocol to selected or all groups (can also be selected by date)
 3. **Share Class Data**: share or hide the class data
-4. **Combine Class Data**: This creates the "Shared Class Data" file in the Google Drive, combining each group's measurement result
+4. **Combine Class Data**: This creates the "Shared Class Data" file in the Google Drive, combining each group's measurement result; existing files are renamed to "\_old_DATETIME"
 5. **View Report Submission**
 6. **View Google Drive**: this instance of this button allows the admin to view all groups' Google Drive folders.